Polyclonal antibodies: Adjuvants

 There are many commercially available immunologic adjuvants.
 Selection of specific adjuvants or types varies depending upon whether they are to be used for research and antibody production or in vaccine development.
 Adjuvants for vaccine use only need to produce protective antibodies and good systemic memory while those for antiserum production need to rapidly induce high titer, high avidity antibodies.
 No single adjuvant is ideal for all purposes and all have advantages and disadvantages.
 Adjuvant use generally is accompanied by undesirable side effects of varying severity and duration.
 Research on new adjuvants focuses on substances which have minimal toxicity while retaining maximum immunostimulation.
 Investigators should always be aware of potential pain and distress associated with adjuvant use in laboratory animals.

 The most frequently used adjuvants for antibody production are Freund's, Alum, the Ribi Adjuvant System and Titermax.

-Freund’s adjuvants

-There are two basic types of Freund's adjuvants: Freund's Complete Adjuvant (FCA) and Freund's Incomplete Adjuvant (FIA).
-FCA is a water-in-oil emulsion that localizes antigen for release periods up to 6 months.
-It is formulated with mineral oil, the surfactant mannide monoleate and heat killed Mycobacterium tuberculosis, Mycobacterium butyricum or their extracts (for aggregation of macrophages at the inoculation site).
-This potent adjuvant stimulates both cell mediated and humoral immunity with preferential induction of antibody against epitopes of denatured proteins.
-Although FCA has historically been the most widely used adjuvant, it is one of the more toxic agents due to non-metabolizable mineral oil and it induces granulomatous reactions.
-Its use is limited to laboratory animals and it should be used only with weak antigens.
-It should not be used more than once in a single animal since multiple FCA inoculations can cause severe systemic reactions and decreased immune responses.
-Freund's Incomplete Adjuvant has the same formulation as FCA but does not contain mycobacterium or its components.
-FIA usually is limited to booster doses of antigen since it normally much less effective than FCA for primary antibody induction.
-Freund's adjuvants are normally mixed with equal parts of antigen preparations to form stable emulsions.

-Ribi Adjuvant System

-Ribi adjuvants are oil-in-water emulsions where antigens are mixed with small volumes of a metabolizable oil (squalene) which are then emulsified with saline containing the surfactant Polysorbate 80.
-This system also contains refined mycobacterial products (cord factor, cell wall skeleton) as immunostimulants and bacterial monophosphoryl lipid A. Three different species oriented formulations of the adjuvant system are available.
-These adjuvants interact with membranes of immune cells resulting in cytokine induction, which enhances antigen uptake, processing and presentation.
-This adjuvant system is much less toxic and less potent than FCA but generally induces satisfactory amounts of high avidity antibodies against protein antigens.